ilshad/combo/README.md

           :units units})
 ```

-_In summary, Combo is a library for writing some of your components by
+**In summary, Combo is a library for developing some of your
-another, special way: declarative spec for layout and state/event function for
+components by another way: declarative spec for rendering and
-logic.
-It is intended to be used within Om-based application along
-with other Om components._
+pure function on messages for state management.**

 ## Motivation

 All significant computations happen in `behavior` function.
 Instead of
 tangled wires of core.async channels streched between nested components,
-go-routines, local states, etc., developers describe entire UI logic
+go-routines, local states and cursors, developers describe entire
-in terms of state machine and messages and they manage it in a single
-place with unidirectional flow by pure functions which transform
+logic in a single place, with pure function, by transforming simple
-simple data structures:
+data structures.

+Look at this function more closely:

 ```
 Behavior :: State, Message -> State, [Message]
 ```

+If we'd drop second part of the output - `[Message]`, this function
+becomes _reducer_ function.
+So we `reduce` with this function over
+stream of input messages.
+We can save this stream somewhere and
+revert state to the past, or replay by reducing over stream from start.

+Actually, _it is_ reducing over input messages, with restriction that
+part of the result (output messages) is never used in the computations.

+**Combo does state management with catamorphism over event stream.**

-Internally, it is implemented by event bus and pub/sub, and it helps
+Internally, it is implemented by event bus and pub/sub.
+And it helps
 to control complexity of composite components by keeping the logic
 centralized.